 Common problems with applications that may result in delays of approval include:

-- a monitoring checklist is not provided and
+- a monitoring checklist is not provided; or

 - the animal details spreadsheet is not provided.